A 5-Step Strategy for Investing in Dividend Stocks

 Quality companies that consistently win over time have, in most cases, spent decades focusing on a narrow set of capabilities, providing customers with a limited set of products and services.

-So, if you're looking for a quality company, you should look for a business that has had a narrowly focused core business for at least a decade.
+So, if you're looking for a quality company, you should look for a business that has had the same narrowly focused core business for at least a decade.

 Related articleHow to find quality dividend stocks with enduring core businesses